Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Abstract

 \section{Abstract}

-Femtoscopic interferometry is a powerful tool for probing the spatio-temporal evolution of emission sources in heavy-ion collisions.
+Femtoscopic interferometry is a powerful tool for probing the spatio-temporal evolution of emission sources in heavy ion reactions.
 A major challenge in the field is formulating a self-consistent description of the source function, final-state interactions between the particle pair, and interactions inherent to the source itself.
-To address this, we have developed a novel Monte Carlo model for calculating two-particle correlation functions in a classic framework.
-The model incorporates self-consistently the emission source of thermal equilibrium and three-body final state interactions.
+To address this, we have developed a novel Monte Carlo model for calculating two-particle correlation functions in a classical trajectory approximation (CTA-\uppercase\expandafter{\romannumeral1}).
+The model incorporates self-consistently the emission source of thermal equilibrium and three-body final-state interactions.
 Application of the model shows satisfactory fit to experimental data, revealing that the correlation function is highly sensitive to the source's spatio-temporal extent.
 In contrast, the temperature parameter governing the emitted particles' energy spectra has a negligible influence.
 Our approach offers the potential to extract the spatio-temporal information from the emission source, thereby advancing the applicability of femtoscopic interferometry in the Fermi energy domain.